natebarksdale/natebarksdale.github.io/src/content/blog/2010-03-24-food-culture-and-the-last-supper.md

 description: An intriguing analysis of portion sizes in the iconic Last Supper paintings reveals notable trends over centuries.
 The study conducted by Wansink and his brother uncovers how food representations have expanded in size, reflecting cultural shifts in consumption.
 emoji: 🍽️
 tags:
-  - 🍞 breads
-  - 🍖 meals
+  - 🌍 Culture
-  - 🎨 art
+  - 🍞 Bread
 haiku: |
   Tables loaded high,
   Art reflects our appetite,